thoughtspot/thoughtspot.github.io/_complex-search/how-to-add-formula.md

 To create a formula in a search:

 1. Start a new search, or choose an existing answer from a pinboard to edit.
-2. If the answer shows a chart, switch to **Data View**.
+2. If the answer shows a chart, switch to **Table View**.

      ![]({{ site.baseurl }}/images/toggle_between_views.png "Switch to Data View")

-3. In the upper right hand side of the table, click **Actions** and select **Add formula**.
+3. In the upper-right side of the table, click the three-dot **Actions** icon and select **Add formula**.

      ![]({{ site.baseurl }}/images/create_formula_in_answer.png "Create a new formula in an answer")

-4. Type your formula in the Formula Builder.
+4. Name and enter your formula in the Formula Builder.

      ![]({{ site.baseurl }}/images/formula_builder.png "Use the Formula Builder")

     {% include note.html content="Formulas elements are color coded by type and can include the formula operators and functions (blue), the names of columns (purple), and/or constants (black)." %}

-5. You can see a list of formula operators with examples by clicking on **Formula Assistant.**
+5. You can see a list of formula operators with examples by clicking **Formula Assistant.**

     ![]({{ site.baseurl }}/images/formula_assistant.png "Examples in the Formula Assistant")